ansaril3/celly-malaria/README.md

 # Data project for Smartphone Application for Accurate Counting of Malaria Parasites in Thin Smears using Deep Learning

-This data project can be used for image detection and classification.
+This dataset (8 images, 1398 cells) can be used for image detection and classification in malaria thin smears.
 It contains following files:

 * meta.json file for cell types description